 Office-to-residential permitted development rights to be made permanent

-Lauren Ellison in our Commercial Property team looks at the Government’s decision to introduce a permanent permitted development right for change of use from offices to residential properties.
+Lauren Walker in our Real Estate team looks at the Government’s decision to introduce a permanent permitted development right for change of use from offices to residential properties.

 The Government may, under the Town and Country Planning Act 1990, grant deemed planning permission for specific types of development or changes of use.
 This is known as a permitted development right and means that a developer in these instances would not be required to have express planning permission for such development or conversion (although some Local Authorities may require that they approve the change of use prior to conversion).

 A temporary permitted development right for change of use from offices (Class B1(a)) to residential (Class C3) was granted in May 2013.
 The Government hoped such deemed planning permission would target underused commercial properties and encourage the development of residential properties, in line with their drive to build one million homes by 2020.
 This temporary right was excluded within 17 exempt commercial areas of: